xKaelyn/DarkTheme/readme.md

+Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder -- Placeholder --

-// Thank you for downloading DarkTheme.
-This is the first theme I have ever made for Discord, and it's an improved 'Dark' version of Discord. \\
+~~ Thank you for downloading DarkTheme.
+This is the first theme I have ever made for Discord, and it's an improved 'Dark' version of Discord. **
-// Please note: If your Discord isn't in 'Dark' mode, this theme will not work correctly. \\
+~~ Please note: If your Discord isn't in 'Dark' mode, this theme will not work correctly. **

-// How to install \\
+~~ How to install ~~

 1. Open Run by pressing the Windows Key & R.